ivuorinen/base-configs/packages/eslint-config/README.md

 yarn add @ivuorinen/eslint-config --dev
 ```

-After installing it, a _`.eslintrc.json`_ file will be created automatically in the project's root folder with the following configuration:
+After installing it, a _`eslint.config.mjs`_ file will be created automatically in the project's root folder with the following configuration:

 ```json
 {